avafinger/nanopi-m4-ubuntu-base-minimal/README.md

 (*) Problems / Issues

 * High Cpu Load (around 1)

-  Wifi is enabled and i suspect is the cause of such high load, could be the journaling system
+  Wifi is enabled and **is** the cause of such high load

 * Wifi

-  Wifi works, but i had to disable Bluetooth
+  Wifi works, but I had to turn off Bluetooth for Wifi to work

 * Bluetooth

-  Bluetooth works, but i had to disbale Wifi
+  Bluetooth works, but i had to **disbale** Wifi to make BT works